How to View and Manage Shared Folders on your PC in Windows

 Computer Management connect to another computer

-There is also a PowerShell command you can run (as admin) which can show you a list of files currently open over SMB (Server Message Block) on your Windows system, and filters the output to display just these three details:
+There is also a powerful command line method you can run to check network activity.
+You must open PowerShell with full administrator privileges for this to work.
+This command shows you a list of files currently open over SMB (Server Message Block) on your Windows system.

 Get-SmbOpenFile | Select ClientUserName, ClientComputerName, Path